-This Natura Impact Report (NIR) has been prepared in support of the Appropriate Assessment (AA) of the Draft Dundrum Local Area Plan 2023-2029 (the Draft Plan) in accordance with the requirements of Article 6(3) of Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (as amended) (hereafter referred to as the "Habitats Directive").
+This consolidated Natura Impact Report (NIR) has been prepared in support of the Appropriate Assessment (AA) of the Draft Dundrum Local Area Plan 2023 to be adopted1 (the Plan) in accordance with the requirements of Article 6(3) of Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (as amended) (hereafter referred to as the "Habitats Directive").

 This report is part of the ongoing AA process that is being undertaken alongside the preparation of the Plan.
 It will be considered, alongside other documentation prepared as part of this process, at adoption of the Plan.
-An AA Conclusion Statement will be prepared following adaption that will include the final AA determination expected to be made at adoption.